Did you know that about 6.75 million vehicle accidents occur every year? Research also shows that there are 18,510 daily car accidents in the US.

 Many car accidents occur due to careless driving and the influence of drugs or alcohol.
 You can reduce such accident cases by being cautious when loaning a car to a friend.
 Taking all the necessary measures also protects you from liability claims.

 Before lending your friend a car, ensure they have a valid driver’s license.
-Also, sign an agreement with them to protect you from financing the injured party claims.
+Also, sign an agreement with them to protect you from financing the injured party’s claims.
 If a friend causes an accident, consult an auto accident lawyer to help you get your reimbursement.

-At RHINO Lawyers, we can help you seek compensation due to auto accident injury.
+At RHINO Lawyers, we can help you seek compensation due to auto accident injuries.
 Also, we can advise on legal procedures you should take when your friend causes an accident with your car.
 Contact us today for any legal assistance.

 CONTACT A TAMPA AUTO ACCIDENT ATTORNEY